-- willing and able to fully include the child/young person and their family in case planning
+- able and willing to fully include the child or young person and their family in case planning

 - able to ensure quality and culturally appropriate family decision-making processes are undertaken.

-- able to value the voice of the child/young person, parents and extended family.
+- able to value the voice of the child or young person, parents and extended family.

 Maintaining and supporting connections to family, community, culture and country for children in out-of-home care.

 The connection element maintains our focus on ensuring children who are in care are supported in maintaining or re-establishing their connection with family, kin, culture, country and community.